vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/071/05_samI_rathaM.md

 Though chariot-making is a common trope and regular comparandum in the RV, it is not usual (at least as far as I can recall) to compare the preparation of soma with the assembling of a chariot.
 It may appear here because the thus-prepared Soma is about to follow the track of the cow, at least in my interpr.

 The grammatical identity of jígāt in c is disputed.
-It appears to be, and is usually taken as, an injunc. to the redupl. pres. jígāti (Gr, Macdonell [VGr, p.
-342], Lub, Hoffmann.
+It appears to be, and is usually taken as, an injunc. to the redupl. pres. jígāti (Grassmann, Macdonell [VGr, p.
+342], Lubotsky, Hoffmann.
 [Inj.
 271 n.
-12, but hesitantly]; by implication Geldner and Renou), but Oldenberg (and by implication Lü 252) suggests that it’s a nom. sg. pres. part. and, on the grounds of pā́nt- and yā́nt-, sees no difficulty with this analysis.
+12, but hesitantly]; by implication Geldner and Renou), but Oldenberg (and by implication Lüders 252) suggests that it’s a nom. sg. pres. part. and, on the grounds of pā́nt- and yā́nt-, sees no difficulty with this analysis.
 But, of course, for a redupl.

 pres. the weak form of the participial suffix is expected even in “strong” forms, and is in fact found in participles to other redupl. pres. to roots in -ā, √dā and √dhā, with well-attested nom. sg. m. dádat-, dádhat-.
 Though I accepted Oldenberg’s word (as I so often do) in the publ. tr., I now think jígāt is better taken as an injunc., though this need not change the actual tr.: “As he goes, he extends …,” with implicitly subordinated 1st verb in a two-verb sequence.
 “He goes, he extends …” is of course also possible.